Fact Check: Video Does NOT Show Non-English-Speaking Voters Jumped Line To Vote Early In Pennsylvania

 • by: Randy Travis

-Fact Check: Non-English-Speaking Voters Did NOT Jump Line To Vote Early In Pennsylvania Video Clipped
+Fact Check: Video Does NOT Show Non-English-Speaking Voters Jumped Line To Vote Early In Pennsylvania Video Clipped

 Did non-English-speaking voters cut in line to vote early in Pennsylvania?
 No, that's not true: A spokesperson for Allegheny County, Pennsylvania, told Lead Stories that a video circulating online is incomplete; some elderly and disabled people were allowed to wait their turn inside.
 A group of voters applying for mail-in ballots needed the help of translators, and the rest of the group returned to the back of the line outside, the spokesperson said.